Perry Lutheran Church ELCA

 2003-2004: Ted Kalkwarf, Interim Pastor.
 Historical Video, "Come Explore Historic Perry", produced in honor of Perry Lutheran's 150th Anniversary.

-2004-Present: Hans Floan- Perry's kitchen newly remodeled.
+2004-2012: Hans Floan - Perry's kitchen newly remodeled.
 Bathrooms remodeled to make them handicapped accessible.
-Tribute to Veterans is constucted by Jim and Bette Pankonien with funds from Stephen and Joyce
+Tribute to Veterans is constucted by Jim and Bette Pankonien with funds from Stephen and Joyce Ashman bequest to the Perry Historical Center.

 Perry Lutheran Church ELCA